owainlewis/awesome-artificial-intelligence/README.md

 * [Deep Reinforcement Learning](http://videolectures.net/rldm2015_silver_reinforcement_learning)
 * [Intelligent agents and paradigms for AI](https://youtu.be/7o2GzSj86e8?t=3457)
 * [The Unreasonable Effectiveness Of Deep Learning](https://www.youtube.com/watch?v=sc-KbuZqGkI) - The Director of Facebook's AI Research, Dr. Yann LeCun gives a talk on deep convolutional neural networks and their applications to machine learning and computer vision
-* [AWS Machine Learning in Motion](https://www.manning.com/livevideo/aws-machine-learning-in-motion)- This interactive liveVideo course gives you a crash course in using AWS for machine learning, teaching you how to build a fully-working predictive algorithm.
+* [AWS Machine Learning in Motion](https://www.manning.com/livevideo/aws-machine-learning-in-motion)—This interactive live video course gives you a crash course in using AWS for machine learning and teaches you how to build a fully working predictive algorithm.
 * [Deep Learning with R in Motion](https://www.manning.com/livevideo/deep-learning-with-r-in-motion)-Deep Learning with R in Motion teaches you to apply deep learning to text and images using the powerful Keras library and its R language interface.
-* [Grokking Deep Learning in Motion](https://www.manning.com/livevideo/grokking-deep-learning-in-motion)-Grokking Deep Learning in Motion will not just teach you how to use a single library or framework, you’ll actually discover how to build these algorithms completely from scratch!
+* [Grokking Deep Learning in Motion](https://www.manning.com/livevideo/grokking-deep-learning-in-motion)-Grokking Deep Learning in Motion will not just teach you how to use a single library or framework.
+You’ll discover how to build these algorithms from scratch!
-* [Reinforcement Learning in Motion](https://www.manning.com/livevideo/reinforcement-learning-in-motion) - This liveVideo breaks down key concepts like how RL systems learn, how to sense and process environmental data, and how to build and train AI agents.
+* [Reinforcement Learning in Motion](https://www.manning.com/livevideo/reinforcement-learning-in-motion) - This live-video breaks down critical concepts like how RL systems learn, how to sense and process environmental data, and how to build and train AI agents.

 ## Learning